Ray Kurzweil: Health and aging

 Kurzweil admits that he cared little for his health until age 35, when he was found to suffer from a glucose intolerance, an early form of type II diabetes (a major risk factor for heart disease).
-He then found a doctor, Terry Grossman, who shared his unconventional beliefs and helped him to develop an extreme regimen involving hundreds of pills, chemical intravenous treatments, red wine, and various other methods to attempt to extend his lifespan.
-In 2007, Kurzweil was ingesting "250 supplements, eight to 10 glasses of alkaline water and 10 cups of green tea" every day and drinking several glasses of red wine a week in an effort to "reprogram" his biochemistry.
+He then found a doctor, Terry Grossman, with whom he developed an unconventional regimen involving hundreds of pills, chemical intravenous treatments, red wine, and various other methods to attempt to extend his lifespan.
+In 2007, Kurzweil was ingesting "250 supplements, eight to 10 glasses of alkaline water and of green tea" every day and drinking several glasses of red wine a week in an effort to "reprogram" his biochemistry.
 By 2008, he had reduced the number of supplement pills to 150.
 By 2015, Kurzweil further reduced his daily pill regimen to 100 pills.

 Kurzweil asserts that in the future, everyone will live forever.
 In a 2013 interview, he said that in 15 years, medical technology could add more than a year to one's remaining life expectancy for each year that passes, and we could then "outrun our own deaths".
-Among other things, he has supported the SENS Research Foundation's approach to finding a way to repair aging damage, and has encouraged the general public to hasten their research by donating.
+He has supported the SENS Research Foundation's approach to finding a way to repair aging damage, and has encouraged the general public to hasten their research by donating.